theredghostwolf/snmp-server/README.md

+# SNMP server

+## Requirements
-install the python library: pysnmp before running.
+install the python library `pysnmp` before running.

-then set your switches in switches.txt run getSwitchInfo.py and run server.py

-done.
+## How to use
+Set your switches' ip addresses in switches.txt.
+Run `getSwitchInfo.py` and run `server.py` with python and you are done.